What Structures do Australias Biggest Philanthropists Use to Donate Money

 3 min read

 Who are Australia’s biggest charity donors?
 What are the types of structures they use for philanthropy?
-All questions we have the answers to!
+What can we learn from their giving?

 But what structures do Australia’s biggest philanthropists use to donate money?
 In this article we take a look at who’s on the list and examine the different ways to give money in Australia.